A child figure in a silver gear.

 No, probably he wasn’t thinking.
 He was a kid.
 And he seemed to have something of a deficiency in the “common sense” department.

-You’re thinking a lot more about things now, aren’t you? she thought.
+You’re thinking a lot more about things now, aren’t you?
 Maybe not about the best logistical way to make a delivery of twenty paint cans, but about people.

 You’d better be, anyway.
 I think I’ll watch you and make sure.